 You have probably seen already a physical Avon catalog.
 There is a new one every 2 weeks (I believe).

 Oh and here – Avon just recently introduced a new catalog;

 Most people using Avon are satisfied with the products.

-The company has been around for more than 130 years, so they must have the majority of product optimized.
+The company has been around for more than 130 years, so it must have the majority of products optimized.
 Sure for some people, these won’t work, but we are all different and have allergies to different kinds of chemicals.

 Obviously, Avon products won’t satisfy 100% of the customers.

 The truth is that there are no reported side effects.

 When it comes to the compensation plant, Avon is a company that allows the distributor to make some money just from selling the products.